malhussein-bit/premier-league-standings-api/README.md

 ### **API → Python → MySQL → Query-Ready Table**
 ### Overview
-During football season in public places all people who use the Wi-Fi would like to see the ranking and positions of their favourite team , the traffic then get heavy on the local router and people can not get a connection , this creates crowd unsettlement and ruins the atmosphere.
-The idea is to connect to a live football standing API and get the results on the screen as a table.
+During live football matches in public venues, heavy traffic on shared networks can make accessing standings unreliable.
-The project demonstrates an end-to-end data pipeline that automatically retrieves Premier League standings from a public API, processes the data using Python, and loads it into a MySQL relational database using a clean and safe upset (INSERT…ON DUPLICATE KEY UPDATE) workflow.
+This project demonstrates how to retrieve live Premier League standings from an API, process them using Python, and persist them in a MySQL database for fast, reliable queryin

+## Prerequisites
+- Python 3.10+
+- MySQL 8.0 running locally
+- RapidAPI account with Premier League standings access

 ## **Tools Used**